trane-project/trane-music/courses/major_scale/lesson_B_flat/exercise_7/back.md

-The note in degree number 7 of the B♭ major scale is A.
+The note in degree number 7 of the B♭ Major scale is A.